 Poor sleeping habits may reduce metabolism, increase appetite and negatively affect the body’s ability to burn fat.

 Getting a good night’s sleep will boost your energy levels and help you stay focused during the day.

-Having days off from exercising is also key for successful weight loss.
-You need to have one or two rest days per week because tissue repair and muscle growth happens during those precious hours of complete rest.
+Having days off from exercising is also key for successful weight loss and is one of the healthiest daily habits.
+You need to have one or two rest days per week because tissue repair and muscle growth happen during those precious hours of complete rest.

 5. Don’t skip meals, eat small meals throughout the day